Peterborough Business Airport: History

 Peterborough Conington Aerodrome has a CAA Ordinary Licence (Number P861) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Aerolease Limited).

 Facilities

 The airfield is operated by Aerolease Ltd. Aviation fuel (both avgas and jet fuel) is available on-site; hangarage and parking by arrangement.

 The main runway, 10/28, offers 987 × 23 m of asphalt with a long overshoot.
 The unlicensed runway 16/34 is WW2 concrete.

 Flying Club Conington offer fixed-wing aircraft hire and training and bar/catering facilities.

-Aerolease Engineering offer a wide range of aircraft engineering services.
+Aerolease Engineering offer aircraft engineering services.